The beginners guide to SEO and PPC marketing in 2022 (updated)

 How do we fix broken backlinks?

 Sometimes, a broken backlink can’t be resolved.
-Example, a website that featured your website may no longer be available online.
+For example, a website that featured your website may no longer be available online.
 This is why it’s imperative to minimise all the broken backlinks that you can.

 This process isn’t as easy as resolving broken links as you don’t have much control over what others do with their websites.
 But here are some fixes to try: